philc/book-notes/business/slack - tom demarco.md

 * In periods of growth, people feel like they're winning, and have less anxiety about change.
 Change is perceived differently, as "growth-related change", e.g. necessary scaling and refactoring now that our team or business is larger.
 It's good.
-This is the easiest time to introduce chance.
+This is the easiest time to introduce change.
 * Introducing change during decline carries the added baggage that people are anxious about corporate health, and maybe their jobs.